Tom Grennan

-Thomas Grennan (born 8 June 1995) is an English singer and songwriter from Bedford and is based in London.
-Grennan found fame as the guest vocalist on Chase & Status's "All Goes Wrong" in 2016.
+Thomas Grennan (born 8 June 1995) is an English singer and songwriter from Bedford.
+He entered the music charts in 2016 as guest vocalist on Chase & Status's "All Goes Wrong".
 His debut album, Lighting Matches, was released in July 2018.
 The album peaked at number five on the UK Albums Chart and includes the single "Found What I've Been Looking For".

-His second album Evering Road was released in March 2021, beginning his breakthrough in the UK by charting at number one on the UK Albums Chart and including the commercially successful singles "This Is the Place", "Little Bit of Love", "Let's Go Home Together" with Ella Henderson and "Don't Break the Heart".
+Grennan's second album Evering Road was released in March 2021, beginning his breakthrough in the UK by charting at number one on the UK Albums Chart and including the commercially successful singles "This Is the Place", "Little Bit of Love", "Let's Go Home Together" with Ella Henderson and "Don't Break the Heart".
 In 2021 and 2022, he was also featured as a guest vocalist on the top-ten singles "By Your Side" with Calvin Harris and "Not Over Yet" with KSI.
+In 2023, Grennan released his third album What Ifs & Maybes, which became his second UK number one album.
+It included the top-forty singles "Remind Me", "All These Nights" and "Here" plus the top-twenty singles "How Does It Feel" and "Lionheart (Fearless)" with Joel Corry.

 Early life and family

 Grennan comes from an Irish family.
 He attended St Thomas More Upper School in Bedford.
 At the age of 18, he was attacked on the street and was left with four metal plates and screws in his jaw that "still hurt when winter comes".
 He trained to become a professional footballer, playing for Luton Town for a while, also trying for Northampton Town and Aston Villa; he was later released.
-Grennan is a supporter of Coventry City.
+Grennan is a supporter of Coventry City and Manchester United.
 He also worked briefly at Costa Coffee.
 He told Music Week: "I was close to playing over in the States but something was telling me not to and obviously it was the music".

-Grennan's musical beginnings are obscure, but he says he was at a house party where he sang "Seaside" by The Kooks.
+Grennan's musical beginnings are obscure, but he says he was at a house party where he sang "Seaside" by the Kooks.
 He did not remember it, but his friends were impressed and pushed him into performing more.
 He studied acting at St. Mary's University in Twickenham.
 Aged 18, he started doing gigs around London with his acoustic guitar, mainly in small pub appearances for almost three years.
 After a performance at the Finsbury pub, a representative of Insanity Records heard him play and offered a contract.